eggers97/block-diagram-editor/README.md

 # Getting started
 Download the repository and open BE/BE/pages/Blocks-Editor.html

-# Contact
+Feature requests, bug reports etc. are highly appreciated.
-Feature requests etc. are highly appreciated: stefan.egger@noasy.com
+You can contact me by email: stefan.egger@noasy.com